The best places to eat, drink and stay in Norfolk

 Norfolk guide: Where to eat, drink and stay in a county of birds, boats and endless skies

-From charming pubs with rooms to bobbing along the broads, Norfolk expert Martin Dunsford reveals how best to spend your time in this special region
+From charming pubs with rooms to bobbing along on the Broads, Norfolk expert Martin Dunford reveals how best to spend your time in this special region

-England’s fourth largest county by area and yet not even in the top 20 by population, Norfolk is one of the country’s most rural and diverse regions.
-With landscapes varying from the unique and beautiful wetlands of the Broads – East Anglia’s only national park – to the beaches and marshlands of the north Norfolk coast, not to mention one of the country’s most historic cities in Norwich, you really could spend a very happy few weeks here discovering it all.
+England’s fourth-largest county by area, and yet not even in the top 20 by population, Norfolk is one of the country’s most rural and diverse regions.
+With landscapes varying from the unique and beautiful wetlands of the Broads – East Anglia’s only national park – to the beaches and marshlands of the north Norfolk coast, not to mention Norwich, one of the country’s most historic cities, you really could spend a very happy few weeks here discovering it all.

 Most people don’t have that long, however, so you need to be selective – and this guide will help.
 Be sure to explore the long and varied coast (and not just in the north), which is home to some of England’s best sandy beaches as well as thriving colonies of grey seals.
-And don’t miss the unique network of rivers and lakes that makes up the Broads – home, incidentally, to 25 per cent of Britain’s rarest wildlife species – while leaving time for the woods and heathlands of the Brecks, officially England’s driest region.
+And don’t miss the unique network of rivers and lakes that make up the Broads – home, incidentally, to 25 per cent of Britain’s rarest wildlife species – while leaving time for the woods and heathlands of the Brecks, officially England’s driest region.

 The best time to travel to Norfolk

 When to visit depends on where you’re going.
 The north Norfolk coast is honestly better outside of peak summer, a time when the main road through the region can be gridlocked at times.
-The Broads can get super busy in summer but it’s usually easy to escape the crowds, especially in the lesser-visited southern Broads.
+The Broads can get super busy in summer, but it’s usually easy to escape the crowds, especially in the lesser-visited southern Broads.

 Norwich is a joy at any time of year, but livelier during the annual Norwich & Norfolk Festival each May.
 Prices all over Norfolk drop considerably during the winter months, which happens to be a lovely time to experience the region’s beaches, especially in December and January when the seal pups are born.